pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

 #### 4. SBI Prime Credit Card

-{% include image.html image="sbi-prime-credit-card.jpg" alt="SBI Prime Credit Card" class="cc-center" %}
+{% include image.html image="sbi-prime-credit-card.jpg" alt="SBI Prime Credit Card" class="cc-center mb-3" %}

 SBI Prime Credit Card gives you 5% back on standing instructions of Utility Bills payments.
 It also provides access to lounge, both in India and abroad.
 Below are the main highlights of this card: